stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Later that evening Clarendon came into the house with a springy step and aspect less grim than usual.
-Dalton, seeing a good omen in this easy buoyancy, took heart as the doctor wrung his hand with a jovial &ldquo;Ah, Jimmy, how&rsquo;s politics this year?&rdquo; He glanced at Georgina, and she quietly excused herself, while the two men settled down to a chat on general subjects.
+Dalton, seeing a good omen in this easy buoyancy, took heart as the doctor wrung his hand with a jovial  "Ah, Jimmy, how's politics this year? " He glanced at Georgina, and she quietly excused herself, while the two men settled down to a chat on general subjects.
 Little by little, amidst many reminders of their old youthful days, Dalton worked toward his point; till at last he came out plainly with the crucial query.

-  &ldquo;Alf, I want to marry Georgina.
-Have we your blessing?&rdquo;
+   "Alf, I want to marry Georgina.
+Have we your blessing? "

   Keenly watching his old friend, Dalton saw a shadow steal over his face.
 The dark eyes flashed for a moment, then veiled themselves as wonted placidity returned.
 So science or selfishness was at work after all!

-  &ldquo;You&rsquo;re asking an impossibility, James.
-Georgina isn&rsquo;t the aimless butterfly she was years ago.
+   "You're asking an impossibility, James.
+Georgina isn't the aimless butterfly she was years ago.
 She has a place in the service of truth and mankind now, and that place is here.
-She&rsquo;s decided to devote her life to my work&mdash;to the household that makes my work possible&mdash;and there&rsquo;s no room for desertion or personal caprice.&rdquo;
+She's decided to devote her life to my work--to the household that makes my work possible--and there's no room for desertion or personal caprice. "

   Dalton waited to see if he had finished.
-The same old fanaticism&mdash;humanity versus the individual&mdash;and the doctor was going to let it spoil his sister&rsquo;s life!
+The same old fanaticism--humanity versus the individual--and the doctor was going to let it spoil his sister's life!
 Then he tried to answer.

-  &ldquo;But look here, Alf, do you mean to say that Georgina, in particular, is so necessary to your work that you must make a slave and martyr of her?
+   "But look here, Alf, do you mean to say that Georgina, in particular, is so necessary to your work that you must make a slave and martyr of her?
 Use your sense of proportion, man!
 If it were a question of Surama or somebody in the utter thick of your experiments it might be different; but after all, Georgina is only a housekeeper to you in the last analysis.
 She has promised to be my wife and says that she loves me.
 Have you the right to cut her off from the life that belongs to her?
-Have you the right&mdash;&ldquo;
+Have you the right-- "

-  &ldquo;That&rsquo;ll do, James!&rdquo; Clarendon&rsquo;s face was set and white.
+   "That'll do, James! " Clarendon's face was set and white.
-&ldquo;Whether or not I have the right to govern my own family is no business of an outsider.&rdquo;
+ "Whether or not I have the right to govern my own family is no business of an outsider. "

-  &ldquo;Outsider&mdash;you can say that to a man who&mdash;&rdquo; Dalton almost choked as the steely voice of the doctor interrupted him again.
+   "Outsider--you can say that to a man who-- " Dalton almost choked as the steely voice of the doctor interrupted him again.

-  &ldquo;An outsider to my family, and from now on an outsider to my home.
+   "An outsider to my family, and from now on an outsider to my home.
 Dalton, your presumption goes just a little too far!
-Good evening, Governor!&rdquo;
+Good evening, Governor! "

   And Clarendon strode from the room without extending his hand.